 What causes it?

-There are a few causes of this ulnar nerve problem.
-These include:
+There are a few causes of this ulnar nerve problem, including:

 Signs & symptoms

 Cubital tunnel syndrome can cause pain, loss of sensation, and/or

 tingling.
 "Pins and needles" usually are felt in the ring and small

 fingers.
 These symptoms are often felt when the elbow is kept bent for a

 long time, such as while holding a phone or while sleeping.
 Some people

 feel weak or clumsy.
 Loss of sensation and loss of strength or muscle